lisafast/lacnotredame/content/about/about.md

 3.4 The Board should to the extent possible have representation from all sectors of Lac Notre-Dame and at least one representative from Usher Lake.

 * President Lisa Fast
-* Vice-president Robert Boucher
-* Treasurer Jane Hayward
+* Treasurer Dave Hayward
+* Director Robert Boucher
+* Director André François Giroux
-* Director Dave Hayward
+* Director Jim Bickford
 * Director Erin Jamison (Usher Lake)
 * Director Marie Maissoneuve